 Guardianship and Powers of Attorney

-You can apply to have VCAT appoint a guardian, appoint an administrator, cancel these appointments or decide on matters about powers of attorney.
+You can apply to have VCAT appoint a guardian or administrator, appoint a supportive guardian or supportive administrator, reassess or cancel these appointments, or decide on matters about powers of attorney.

 Guardianship and administration

 A guardian makes personal lifestyle decisions for a person with disability, including decisions about their living arrangements, work arrangements, medical treatment, and access to people and services.

 An administrator makes financial and property decisions for a person with disability, including decisions about buying or selling property, banking, investing, paying bills and managing debts.

 A supportive guardian or supportive administrator helps an adult with disability who can make their own decisions.